boolean-uk/csharp-tdd-oop-bobs-bagels/domain-model.md

 I want customers to only be able to order things that we stock in our inventory.

 11. Extension 1 - Discounts \
+As a manager,
+So we can attract more customers, \
-Add 6 for 2.40 and 12 for 3.99 discount to bagels \
+I want to offer a discount on bagels when they purchase 6 for £2.49 and 12 for £3.99

+11. Extension 1 - Discounts \
+As a manager,
+So we can attract even more customers, \
-Add coffee and bagel for 1.25 deal
+I want to offer a discount when customers purchase a coffee and bagel together for £1.25

+12. Extension 2 - Printing Receipt \
+As a manager, \
+So customers can see a clear summary of their purchase \
+I want to be able to print a detailed receipt of each purchase

 | Classes   | Methods                                     | Scenario                                              | Outputs                 |
 |-----------|---------------------------------------------|-------------------------------------------------------|-------------------------|